When coding is cheap, product thinking becomes the constraint.

-Fractional product leadership for products that have to get it right the first time.
+and for the products that have to get it right.

-I help founders and product leaders take complex, regulated, or AI-heavy products from unclear to shipped — and help product organizations rethink how their teams discover, decide, and deliver in the age of AI.
+AI has collapsed the cost of writing software.
+It hasn't collapsed the cost of building the wrong thing.
+I help founders and product leaders take complex, regulated, or AI-heavy products from unclear to shipped, and help product organizations rethink how their teams discover, decide, and deliver in the age of AI.

 If any of this is happening, we should talk.